 All rateable values are reassessed at a general revaluation.
-The 2017 revaluation takes effect from 1st April 2017.
+The next revaluation will come into place on 1 April 2023.
 Revaluations make sure each ratepayer pays their fair contribution and no more, by ensuring that the share of the national rates bill paid by any one ratepayer reflects changes over time in the value of their property relative to others.
-Revaluation does not raise extra money for Government.
-Whilst the 2017 revaluation will not increase the amount of rates collected nationally, within this overall picture, over 7 out of 10 ratepayers will receive a reduction or no change in their bill and some ratepayers will see increases.

 Unoccupied Property Rating

 Business rates will not be payable in the first three months that a property is empty.
 This is extended to six months in the case of certain industrial properties.
-After this period rates are payable in full unless the unoccupied property rate has been reduced by the Government by order.
+After this period rates are payable in full.
 In most cases the unoccupied property rate is zero for properties owned by charities and community amateur sports clubs.
 In addition, there are a number of exemptions from the unoccupied property rate.
 Full details on exemptions can be obtained from your local authority.
-If the unoccupied property rate for the financial year has been reduced by order, it will be shown on the front of your bill.

 Partly Occupied Property Relief